ffilho/nodejs_demo-app/README.md

 like GitHub, **perform tests** (both unity and integration), save the artifacts over a **repository** to then, if applicable, **deploy it over production** environment - *end-to-end, baby*.

-All this process must be automated, having different competences working togheter, from developer, testing, security, operations and even managers.
+All this process must be automated, having different competences working togheter, from developer to testing, security, operations and even managers.

-For all this to happen, in this specific scenario, your pipeline will have to be align with our business model, making use of specific milestones overtime:
+For all this to happen, in this specific scenario, your pipeline will have to be aligned to your business model, making use of specific milestones overtime:

 IMAGEM